CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

     - CP is only affiliated with other CP.

+6. If you accidentally shoot someone while trying to kill a player, /advert Crossfire and apologize, otherwise this may be taken as attempted rdm.
+    -  If caught abusing this rule, expect to be punished.

+7. If you are part of a party raid and are killed, you can't go back if your squad members are still raiding.
+Even after your NLR timer is up, once you die and respawn the raid is over for you.

+8. No one is allowed to be above the law and only government jobs are allowed to enforce it.

+9. If you defib someone that was killed, you are KOS by the person who killed the defibbed player.

+Gun Dealer/Blackmarket Dealer Specific:

+10. If you are going to roleplay as a Gun Dealer you are required to have a shop, unless you are using it to self supply in accordance with current rules.

+11. Don't sell stuff that is obviously overpriced.
+(Going slightly overpriced in order to make profit is fine).

+12. Gun Dealers and Black Market Dealers can base together but cannot base with criminal classes.

+13. Gun license is NOT required for Gun Dealer/Black Market Dealer to sell guns unless the Laws say otherwise.

+Pet Rules:

+14. You're not allowed to own/have guns, knives are allowed.

+15. You can kill someone for killing your owner or violating your owner's KOS sign if you are based with them.

+16. You can build on the sidewalk/streets as long as it's not prop blocked, forcing players to walk through a tiny gap or considered to be a massive base/structure.

+17. You can only build on the sidewalk/street if you do not have an owner.

+18. You are not allowed to own any money printing entities.

+19. You may not own any property and must strictly build on the street/sidewalk (unless you have an owner with a base).

+Hobo Rules:

-6. Hobos may not own doors/fading doors with keypads.
+20. Hobos may not own doors/fading doors with keypads.
 They also cannot be arrested/killed during lockdown due to not having a base, however they may be asked to stay inside the PD.
      -  Hobos can have fading doors that utilize buttons.

-7. Hobos cannot own raidables or be raided.
+21. Hobos cannot own raidables or be raided.

-8. Hobos and DJs may play music, but they must be stationary or on a stage.
+22. Hobos and DJs may play music, but they must be stationary or on a stage.
 Loud/racist music or anything other than music is not allowed.
     -  Racist music is anything focused solely on a single race for the simple fact of being hateful.

-9. If you accidentally shoot someone while trying to kill a player, /advert Crossfire and apologize, otherwise this may be taken as attempted rdm.
-    -  If caught abusing this rule, expect to be punished.

-10. If you are part of a party raid and are killed, you can't go back if your squad members are still raiding.
-Even after your NLR timer is up, once you die and respawn the raid is over for you.

-11. No one is allowed to be above the law and only government jobs are allowed to enforce it.

-12. If you defib someone that was killed, you are KOS by the person who killed the defibbed player.
+23. You are not allowed to make massive homes/bases.

+24. You can build on the sidewalk/streets as long as it's not prop blocked, forcing players to walk through a tiny gap or considered to be a massive base/structure.

+25. You may not own any property and must strictly build on the street/sidewalk.

+26. This job may not raid, kidnap, mug or base on any property.

+Fight Manager:

+27. You are allowed to make an RDM Base that has specific restrictions (Melee's only, Guns only, etc.) and must clearly state it in a text screen.

+28. The RDM Base exempts everyone, within the base's boundaries, from breaking the New Life Rule and allows an individual to come back.

+29. Fighting Clubs / RDM Bases made by the Manager is legal (cannot be arrested for killing inside the base) unless a law is stated otherwise.

+30. You can only make RDM Bases within the owned property (cannot build on streets/sidewalk/in space).